OCA/account-invoice-reporting/account_invoice_production_lot/README.rst

 Invoice Production Lots
 ===========

-This module prints, for each (customer) invoice line, the delivered production lots.
+This module shows, for each (customer) invoice line, the delivered production lots.

 Usage
 =====

-Create a Sale Order.
+* Create a Sale Order.
-When the sale order is accepted and delivery order created, process picking list setting serial numbers on delivered lines Open or create invoice, click on "Load Lines Lots" and the serial numbers are displayed in the "Production Lots" on inovoice line
+* When the sale order is accepted and delivery order created, process picking list setting serial numbers on delivered lines Open or create invoice, click on "Load Lines Lots" and the serial numbers are displayed in the "Production Lots" on inovoice line